Emisar D18 review 18*SST20 (14,000 lumens)

 Threads and O-rings

 Both threads and o-rings came lubed.
-The body screws into the head and uses 2 O-rings to keep water from entering the body.
-I don't want to test this, but I'm not 100% sure it can withstand water..claiming IPX8 the head on the other hand is open so you can see the fan moving around.
-The fan turns on when the head reaches 55 degrees Celsius (131 degrees Fahrenheit)
+I couldn’t find any damage to the threads.
+The body screws into the head and uses an O-ring to keep water from entering the body.
+I don’t want to test this, because I’m not 100% sure it can withstand water..claiming IP67.

 You’ll get an extra pair of O-rings in case you need to replace the current O-rings.